Kailyn Lowry Wants To Quit ‘Teen Mom 2’ After Threats From Jenelle Evans’ Mom Barbara

 As fans well know, Lowry and Evans haven’t been on good terms for years and months ago, after Lowry attempted to offer a peace offering to Evans by sending her some products from her new haircare line, Evans responded by lighting the products on fire.

-Lowry is also not on good terms with Briana DeJesus, who infamously began dating her ex-husband, Javi Marroquin, the father of her five-year-old son Lincoln, shortly after she was added to the cast of Teen Mom 2.
+Lowry is also not on good terms with Briana DeJesus, who infamously began dating her ex-husband Javi Marroquin, the father of her 5-year-old son Lincoln, shortly after she was added to the cast of Teen Mom 2.

 In February, after Barbara’s shocking video was first seen online, Lowry spoke to Hollywood Life and revealed she was refusing to film additional scenes for Teen Mom 2 until “something is done” and confirmed that no one had offered an apology to her.